merenlab/anvio.org/help/main/programs/anvi-merge-trnaseq/index.md

   display: true
 ---

 This program processes one or more anvi&#x27;o tRNA-seq databases produced by `anvi-trnaseq` and outputs anvi&#x27;o contigs and merged profile databases accessible to other tools in the anvi&#x27;o ecosystem.
 Final tRNA &quot;seed sequences&quot; are determined from a set of samples.
 Each sample yields a set of tRNA predictions stored in a tRNA-seq database, and these tRNAs may be shared among the samples. tRNA may be 3&#x27; fragments and thereby subsequences of longer tRNAs from other samples which would become seeds.
 The profile database produced by this program records the coverages of seeds in each sample.
-This program finalizes predicted nucleotide modification sites using tunable substitution rate parameters..
+This program finalizes predicted nucleotide modification sites using tunable substitution rate parameters.

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.